-When we get an infection, part of the solution is for our immune system to create an inflammatory field around the infection.
+When we get an infection, our immune system tries to help by creating an inflammatory field around the invaders.

-As we focus back on the mouth, chronic infections can exist from root canals, cavitations – infections at sites where you had teeth pulled (like wisdom teeth), or even just plain ol’ gum disease, our original ‘elephant in the living room’.
+In the mouth, chronic infections can exist from root canals, cavitations (infections at sites where we’ve had teeth pulled, like wisdom teeth), or even just plain ol’ gum disease, our original ‘elephant in the room’.

-The inflammatory cascade of chronic oral infections has many factors.
+The inflammatory cascade of chronic oral infections involves many factors.

 Part of the issue is what we touched on above, that our immune system creates inflammation when it becomes aware of an infection.

-Another part of the problem with chronic infections is that the thug bugs implicated with these infections produce and dump toxins into our systems, and these toxins also cause inflammation.
+Another part of the problem is toxins.
+The thug bugs implicated with these chronic infections produce toxins and dump them into our systems, and these toxins also cause inflammation.

-So, it’s really important that we identify chronic infections in the mouth and clean them up.
+So, it’s really important that we identify and clean up any chronic infections in the mouth.
 Here’s an article that discusses one idea for how to find chronic infections.